InternLM/HuixiangDou/README.md

 **STEP3.** Test sending messages to Feishu group (optional)

+This step is just for testing algorithm pipeline, `STEP4` also support IM applications.

 Click [Create Feishu Custom Bot](https://open.feishu.cn/document/client-docs/bot-v3/add-custom-bot) to obtain the callback WEBHOOK_URL and fill it in config.ini